 Where is Terceira island?

-Terceira is one of the five islands in the Central Group (Grupo Oriental) of the Azores Archipelago, an autonomous region of Portugal.
+Terceira is one of the five islands in the Central Group (Grupo Central) of the Azores Archipelago, one of Portugal’s autonomous regions.

 What's the official language in the Azores?

 Portuguese.
 The Azoreans are also fluent in some foreign languages (mostly English), especially those who work in the tourism industry.